Andrew Benintendi Preview, Player Props: White Sox vs. Padres

-Andrew Benintendi -- with an on-base percentage of .237 in his past 10 games, 89 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the San Diego Padres, with Michael Wacha on the mound, on September 30 at 7:10 PM ET.
+Andrew Benintendi -- with an on-base percentage of .237 in his past 10 games, 89 points lower than his season-long percentage -- will be in action for the Chicago White Sox versus the San Diego Padres, with Pedro Avila on the mound, on October 1 at 3:10 PM ET.

 He had a hitless showing in his previous game (0-for-4) against the Padres.